The Ultimate Guide to Credit ScoresEverything you should know about credit score.

 Most people get a credit card so they can start building their credit history and reassure banks that they are a good credit risk.
 Having a good credit history lets you apply for a home loan or a car loan.
 However, you have used it responsibly and pay it off every month.

-Check your files for mistakes
+Check your files for wrong information

 If you have a wrong information on your file even if it’s just a slightly wrong address, it can have an impact on your score.
 Be sure to check all the details you have provided and report any incorrect information immediately.